KxSystems/docs/docs/basics/ipc.md

 ## Authentication / Authorization

-Access control and authentication is supported through using the [`-U` command-line option](cmdline.md#-u-usr-pwd) to specify a file of users and passwords, and [`.z.pw`](../ref/dotz.md#zpw-validate-user) for further integration with enterprise standards such as LDAP.
-Access control is possible through overriding the message handlers and inspecting the incoming requests for function calls, and validating whether the user is allowed to call such functions.
+Basic access control and authentication is supported through using the [-u](cmdline.md#-u-usr-pwd-local)/[-U](cmdline.md#-u-usr-pwd) command-line option to specify a file of users and passwords.

+In order to provide further customizations of the authentication process, [.z.pw](../ref/dotz.md#zpw-validate-user) callback is called immediately after successful –u/-U authentication (if specified at startup – otherwise .z.pw is the first authentication check done by a kdb+ process).
+The ability to set .z.pw to user defined function, allows allows integration with enterprise standards such as LDAP, Kerberos, OpenID Connect,etc

+Finer grained authorization can be implemented by tracking user info with active handles, and customizing sync/async callbacks for user-level permissioning.

 :fontawesome-regular-map:
 [Permissions with kdb+](../wp/permissions/index.md "White paper")

+## Tracking connections

+A list of current connections can be viewed using [.z.H](../ref/dotz.md#zh-active-sockets).
+A more detailed list is achieved via [-38!](internal.md#-38x-socket-table).

+Further tracking of connections on a server (tracking client connections) can be accomplished using customized implementations of [.z.po](../ref/dotz.md#zpo-open) and [.z.pc](../ref/dotz.md#zpc-close)

 ## Protocol